 Prior to ArcGIS 10.2.1, the following procedures can be used to set the desired code page behavior.
 If ArcGIS for Desktop 10.2.1 or 10.2.2 has been installed, download and install the patches described in Knowledge Base article 42646 before following these instructions.

-In the header of each shapefile (.DBF), a reference to a code page is included.
+Note: In the header of each shapefile (.DBF), a reference to a code page is included.
 Prior to ArcGIS 10.2.1, the code page used corresponded to the user's locale.
 For example, if the user is on a Japanese locale, the code page used in the .DBF file is 'Shft-JIS'.
 At ArcGIS 10.2.1, the default sets the code page to UTF-8 (UNICODE) in the shapefile (.DBF).
 This is constant with current internationalization practices and should ensure the data is readable.

 By setting a code page value in the system registry, users are able to read and write shapefile and dBASE files encoded in that code page.
 For example, users can export a shapefile encoded in OEM by setting the code page registry value to OEM.
 Users can also read shapefiles and dBASE files that do not have the code page information stored in the file as long as users know which code page the file is encoded in.

 When opening a shapefile and dBASE file in ArcGIS Desktop, the Desktop programs look at the Language Driver ID (LDID) in the header of a dBASE file, or an associated *.CPG file, which are both used to define the code page and help determine the code page of the file that is read.
 Based on the code page information it retrieves, ArcGIS for Desktop displays the strings accordingly by performing a code page conversion if it is necessary.
 If a dBASE file lacks an LDID or a .CPG file, it assumes the file is encoded in the Windows (ANSI/Multi-byte) code page.

 If the Desktop programs read a dBASE file encoded in OEM but the file does not contain any code page information or does not have an LDID or a .CPG file, the characters do not display correctly.
 This is because the Desktop programs assume the file is encoded in the ANSI code page since it cannot find the code page information, while the file is actually being encoded in OEM.
 This means ArcGIS treats the OEM file as being encoded in ANSI, which causes an incorrect display of 8-bit characters stored in the file.